 goterms character; a vector of GO ids

-max0verlap numeric in $(0,1)$ see details
+maxOverlap numeric in (0,1) see details

 ontology character; one of BP, MF or CC

-go2allEGs the species specific assignment of each GO term to EntrezGene ids

 Given a pair of parent and child GO terms, and the Entrez Gene ids (genes sets) which can be assigned to them, the parent GO term is defined as redundant if the two gene sets overlap more than 100maxOverlap percent of the parent genes.
 Given a set goterms, this rule is applied to discard redundant parent terms while keeping the corresponding children terms.